dotkernel/dot-geoip/README.md

 ```

 If your application didn't already use it, the above command also installed [dotkernel/dot-cli](https://github.com/dotkernel/dot-cli).
-In this case, see it's [README](https://github.com/dotkernel/dot-cli/blob/3.0/README.md) file on how to use it.
+In this case, see its [README](https://github.com/dotkernel/dot-cli/blob/3.0/README.md) file on how to use it.

 Copy config file `vendor/dotkernel/dot-geoip/config/autoload/geoip.global.php` into your application's `config/autoload` directory.